POSYDON-code/POSYDON/docs/install/install.rst

 Installing the package
 ~~~~~~~~~~~~~~~~~~~~~~
 From the cloned POSYDON directory execute the commands to install POSYDON and
-the `mpi4py` dependency (first make sure you are on the main branch!)
+the ``mpi4py`` dependency.
+With the git cloning command above, you should have downloaded the v1.0.4 version of
+POSYDON.

 .. code-block::

-    git checkout main
+    cd $PATH_TO_POSYDON
     pip install -e .
     conda install mpi4py